-- The first 100 days will have multiple streams of information competing for your attention.
+- Your first 100 days as a new leader will have multiple streams of information competing for your attention.
 Come to the table with a plan to manage the complexity of the task ahead, get up to speed on organizational needs, and craft a vision for long-term success.

 - The volume of demand in the first 100 days can often lead to analysis paralysis, with new CIOs failing to demonstrate their ability to lead and produce the results they were brought in to achieve.